aha-app/aha-services/docs/jira_connect.md

 You need to be a Product Owner in Aha! and an Administrator in JIRA to set up this integration.

-This integration works with both the on-demand and on premise versions of JIRA.
-Note that if you are running the downloaded, on premise version of JIRA you will need to create a [firewall exception](http://support.aha.io/entries/40842777) so Aha! can make calls to the JIRA API.
-The exception should forward requests to the internal JIRA server.
+This integration works with both the on-demand version of JIRA.

 Please carefully follow these instructions to ensure that the integration is properly configured.